bclarkson-code/Tricycle/README.md

 </details>

-## Training a GPT on shakespeare
+## Training a GPT on Shakespeare
-The following toy script will train a small GPT to generate convincing shakespeare.
+The following toy script will train a small GPT to generate convincing Shakespeare.
 On my RTX 3090, this takes ~30 mins.
 For a more realistic training script with metric tracking, gradient accumulation, a validation dataset etc, take a look at `train_smol_gpt.py`

 ```python